 Do you ever indulge in a burger or a kebab?

 ‘I love a wet, sloppy pizza.
 And a lamb kebab, though the last time I had one was three or four years ago.
 My son got one from the takeaway and I took a bite: so wrong and so right all at the same time.
 But I can’t go there now; I have to try and be healthy.’
+Are you political?

 ‘No. To be honest, I haven’t voted because I don’t have an opinion.’

 ‘The line between left and right is more blurred than it’s ever been.
 The choice isn’t there.
 You should vote if you understand what you’re voting for.
 You shouldn’t vote just because it’s what your parents did.
 But I’m not really the best person to talk about politics.’